São Bento Monastery: Administration

+Other monks associated with the church include:

 Hours of Operation

 Traditional Sunday mass at the Mosteiro de São Bento begins at 10am and is celebrated with organ music and Gregorian chanting.
 The monastery attracts many visitors and has become part of sightseeing tours in the city of Rio de Janeiro.
 Services tend to be crowded so it is recommended that visitors arrive early.
 The monastery regularly features performances by orchestras and chamber musical groups.